-“All you have to do is listen….” said Rosanna’s voice, echoing in the tree’s branches, its roots, and inside his head.
+“All you have to do is listen…,” Rosanna said, her voice echoing in the tree’s branches, its roots, and inside his head.
 The song she started singing was a different one, much mellower and somewhat poignant.
-However, to the ears of both lovers it was a gift of everlasting peace.
+However, to the ears of both lovers, it was a gift of everlasting peace.

 * * *

 On the very next day, when the sun finally showed its yellow luminescence again, a group of villagers walked the path leading to Rose Cottage, with Elaine and Craig leading it.
 Andrew Reynolds tagged along, after deciding to forgo his story at Cleas for a chance to see Darren Hayes face to face, and perhaps help him deal with his pain in whatever way he could.

 He did not have the chance to do so for when the group finally reached its destination, all they found was his dead body sitting against the tree, holding a pair of red leaves in both hands.
 Apparently, he had passed away during the night, though there was no clear indication of the cause of death.
 The fact that all of his clothes were dry was a mystery that raised many questions in the years that were to follow.

 The most peculiar thing of it all, though, was the smile upon his lips, a sign of extreme happiness at the time of his ultimate demise.
 A feeling of bliss warmed Andrew’s heart when he saw that expression, but he felt even more content when he heard the subtle echo of a woman’s voice carried by the wind, and knew for certain in his heart that Darren’s so-called delusions had been true all along.